ConvertKit/convertkit-wordpress/readme.txt

 Embed [landing pages](https://convertkit.com/features/landing-pages), designed in ConvertKit, on your WordPress web site, choosing from a variety of designs, customisable to your branding and ideal for building your email marketing list or selling a product.

-Create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're set.
+Create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're all set to begin growing your email subscribers list.

 = Email Newsletter Broadcasts =